 He has also directed several productions including Marquees’ Bye Bye Birdie, BIG!
 The musicaland has pulled double duty as the Artistic Director and Voice of the plant in Little shop of Horrors and Director and Genie for Marquee Productions Aladdin, and Hairspray

 Will Patton is a 21 year old student at Carleton University.
 He has a love of the arts and relishes the opportunity to take part in them while simultaneously acting ridiculously.

 In his spare time William enjoys playing guitar and stroking his beard.
 William often saunters through town dressed as a medieval viking jarl, seeking a fit crew to cast havoc back into the hearts of urbanites everywhere.

 Several years ago Maissa co-wrote and performed Power Steering 101 in the Fringe Theatre Festival in Toronto and Kingston.
 She also co-wrote and performed in KISSMA: The Search For Diana, a full-length motion picture that was showcased in the Toronto and Montreal Film Festivals and distributed throughout the Middle East.

 While living in Egypt she helped create, workshop and produce an improv comedy show for ART (Arab Radio and Television Network), the pilot of which was picked up for five 60-minute episodes.
 Currently she writes, produces and voices corporate videos for an assortment of clients.

 In 2010/2011 Maissa wrote and performed in two play adaptations; Pandora’s Box and How The Raven Stole the Sun for the Pandora’s Box Salon in Aurora, Ontario.
-She’s also written four novels that are eagerly anticipating their emergence into the world at large.
+She’s also written a couple of novels that are eagerly anticipating their emergence into the world at large.